longjp/mediateR/README.md

 See `vignettes\`

-## Citation
+## Citation and Contact

 This code was developed for and described in Long et al. 2019+.
 Please cite this work if you use the templates for any publications.

-## Contact

 Email (jplong@mdanderson.org) with questions or bug reports.